Knock Yourself Out XD

-"Knock Yourself Out XD" (stylized in all caps) is a song recorded by the American musician Porter Robinson.
+"Knock Yourself Out XD" is a song recorded by the American musician Porter Robinson.
 It was released on April 24, 2024, through Mom + Pop as the second single from his third studio album, Smile! :D. It was accompanied by a music video.

 Composition

 On the song's sounds and melody, Alex Rigotti of NME said that "Knock Yourself Out XD" shows Robinson going towards a pop direction.
 Rigotti called it "euphoric".
 Robin Murray of Clash described the song as "a pop trailblazer, a rock of future-facing production and incredible energy."
 Paul Simpson of AllMusic described how "the song's sunny, guitar-driven melody eventually gives way to a drum'n'bass-influenced coda".
 Clashs Robin Murray described it as "quite upbeat [with] a playful, Y2K sound".
 Eric Torres from Pitchfork described the song as "fizzy synthpop" and wrote that the song "circles restlessly around the producer's earnest, unvarnished vocal delivery and an earworm 8-bit melody."

 The song's lyrics were touched on by numerous reviewers.
 Dan Harrison of Dork noted that they "indulg[e] in playful self-awareness" through "pop culture references and personal anecdotes".
 Pitchfork reviewer Anna Gaca noted the satirical and tongue-in-cheek approach Robinson takes towards celebrity-worship culture, highlighting his irreverent and humorous treatment of being a celebrity.
 The Independent reviewer Carla Feric also commented on the tongue-in-cheek nature of the lyrics, describing it as "fun" and "adding brightness" to Smile! :D. Writing for Billboard, Jason Lipshutz remarked that Robinson "jump[s] between sardonic one-liners and hooks that could satisfy stadiums" in the song.
 Simpson described the lyrics as an example of Smile! :Ds "goofy, often self-deprecating humor".
 Murray said that the song is "honest and personal".